Ransomware

 SpyCloud conducts extensive research on ransomware trends each year and has several recent findings:

-According to the annual Malware and Ransomware Defense Report, Ransomware remains the top cybersecurity threat, with 75% of organizations reporting multiple incidents in the past year — a significant increase from 61% the previous year.
+According to the annual Identity Threat Report, ransomware remains one of the top cybersecurity threats, with 85% of organizations reporting at least one incident in the past year — and an overwhelming 31% reporting 6-10 incidents.

 The upside?
-Organizations are prioritizing proactive defense strategies, with improving visibility and remediation for compromised credentials and malware-exfiltrated data ranking as the second-highest security priority for the next 12–18 months, just behind ransomware prevention capabilities
+Organizations are prioritizing proactive defense strategies, with improving improving ransomware prevention and response as the second-highest security priority for the next 12–18 months.

 What are the signs and symptoms of a ransomware attack?